noreading/bootstrap4-webpack-boilerplate/README.md

 If you want to use the resizing feature, please edit the file `images.config.js` in the root directory and change all settings to your needs.
 You can add multiple collections with different configurations for greatest flexibility.

-In order for this command to work properly you need to have _"clean"_ filenames for your images, that don't match the patterns used to create the resized filenames automatically.
+In order for this command to work properly you need to have "clean" filenames for your images, that don't match the patterns used to create the resized filenames automatically.
 The filenames get a postfix, based on the resizing settings for the images width and height.

-Filenames, that will be recognized as original images, are:
+Filenames, that will be recognized as original images, are as follows.

 | Allowed Filename            | Description                                              |
 | :-------------------------- | :------------------------------------------------------- |